ReactBlr/react-native-workshop/README.md

 3. On clicking a particular product, navigate to a screen where you display all other details

 Concepts covered:

+1. Setting up a project
-1. RN Components (View, Text, Image, ScrollView, KeyboardAvoidingView, etc.)
+2. RN Components (View, Text, Image, ScrollView, KeyboardAvoidingView, etc.)
-2. Styling
+3. Styling
-3. AsyncStorage
+4. AsyncStorage
-4. Linting Setup
+5. Linting Setup
-5. React Navigation - Stack and Drawer Navigators
+6. React Navigation - Stack and Drawer Navigators
-6. Passing props while navigating
+7. Passing props while navigating
-7. Using internal state
+8. Using internal state
+9. Project structure